About Ellern Mede

 Our philosophy of care

 Our goal is to help the patient to develop trust in the team and use us as a resource to gain the strength, esteem and confidence to challenge the illness.
 We help young people manage their disorder and live their life without the disorder controlling them.
+We never give up on a patient.
+Here at Ellern Mede we see beyond the illness, recognising the whole person.
+We offer individualised, confidential, supportive care which encourages the young person to blossom.

 Dr Hind Al-Khairulla, Consultant Psychiatrist and Clinical Director explains: “Our therapists help people to see that the Eating Disorder is not part of their identity.
 We support the person to take control of their disorder.
 When they know they have the support of a strong group of understanding and expert clinicians as well as their family and friends, this gives them the confidence to face challenges which previously seemed impossible to overcome.”